raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 This is Part II of a series about "Exploring Regular Expressions and Finite-State Recognizers."
 If you haven't already, you may want to read [Part I] first, where we wrote a comnplier that translates [formal regular expressions][regular expression] into [finite-state recognizers][fsm].

+You may also want another look at the essay, [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata].
+It covers the cocnepts behind finite-state machines and the the kinds of "languages"  they can and cannot recognize.

 [Part I]: https://raganwald.com/2019/09/21/regular-expressions.html
 [regular expression]: https://en.wikipedia.org/wiki/Regular_expression#Formal_language_theory
 [fsm]: https://en.wikipedia.org/wiki/Finite-state_machine